EntySec/SeaShell/README.md

 ### Starting listener

 Then you will need to start a listener on a host and port you added to your IPA.
-Once installed application will open, you receive a session.
+Once the installed application opens, you will receive a connection.

 <p align="center">
   <img width="70%" src="https://raw.githubusercontent.com/EntySec/SeaShell/main/seashell/data/preview/2.svg">